 Implications for Human Health

 Understanding the interconnectedness of these processes has guided modern therapeutic strategies.
-Now, targeted cancer drugs often aim at specific checkpoints in the cell‑cycle or at metabolic enzymes that cancer cells rely on more heavily than normal cells.
+Targeted cancer drugs often aim at specific checkpoints in the cell‑cycle or at metabolic enzymes that cancer cells rely on more heavily than normal cells.
 In metabolic diseases like diabetes, treatments focus on restoring proper insulin signaling—a form of cellular communication—while also improving mitochondrial efficiency and glucose metabolism.

 Biotechnological Applications